standardholdingsllc/algobet/ARCHITECTURE.md

 - `calculateBetSizes` enforces per-platform `maxBetPercentage` and available cash, while execution code double-checks expiry windows before sending orders.

 ### Snapshot & live-arb feature flags
-- `SNAPSHOT_ARB_ENABLED` is now a no-op for the cron bot. `/api/bot/cron` always runs the full snapshot ingest + scan pipeline and ignores this env flag (kept only for backwards compatibility with older deployments).
+- Snapshot ingest is always on for the cron bot—there is no environment toggle. `/api/bot/cron` loads and persists snapshots on every invocation.
-- `MATCH_GRAPH_ENABLED` (env, default `false`) + `BotConfig.matchGraphEnabled` still gate Gemini/MatchGraph usage and every HotMarketTracker log.
-When disabled, the cron bot still loads single-platform snapshots but skips cross-book tracking entirely.
+- MatchGraph/Gemini usage is controlled entirely by `BotConfig.matchGraphEnabled`.
+When disabled, the bot still ingests single-platform snapshots but skips HotMarketTracker + Gemini workflows.
-- The live-event arbitrage system (Section&nbsp;12) is now governed by a KV-backed runtime config (`/api/live-arb/config`) surfaced on the dashboard: `liveArbEnabled`, `ruleBasedMatcherEnabled`, `sportsOnly`, and `liveEventsOnly`.
-The legacy `LIVE_ARB_*` env vars only seed the very first defaults; once saved, the KV + UI settings are the source of truth. `DRY_FIRE_MODE=true` remains an optional master safety override layered on top of the Execution Mode UI toggle, and `LIVE_ARB_WORKER` is still available for deployments that dedicate a worker process.
+- The live-event arbitrage system (Section&nbsp;12) is governed by the KV-backed runtime config (`/api/live-arb/config`) surfaced on the dashboard: `liveArbEnabled`, `ruleBasedMatcherEnabled`, `sportsOnly`, and `liveEventsOnly`.
+Running `npm run live-arb-worker` designates a process as the worker—no boolean envs are involved.

 ---